 Just like we teach and model expectations, we must also teach and EXPLICITLY model behavior as well.
 Imagine your new group of students you have or are about to have in front of you.
 Would you teach them the procedure for using the bathroom or how to get a pencil?
 Of course!
 And of course we must teach them how to express themselves and show kindness to everyone.
 I am a HUGE proponent of explicit modeling for students.
 I believe that no matter the skill students are being taught, we must model for them what it looks like and what it sounds like.
 In order to do that, we must think through what we need to model.
 Think about how we communicate, how we calm ourselves when upset, how we work together, etc. While teaching, I model, model, model, and model some more.
 And then provide opportunities for them to practice what we’ve learned.
 Just like practicing routines, we practice our social emotional routines as well.
 We must allow ample practice time for students to work through these skills in order for them to become successful at doing it.
 You also want to show what it doesn’t look like so that they see when they need to redirect.
 While students are practicing what it looks like, they get to watch YOU practicing what it doesn’t look like.
 This is always the fun part because they love watching you make mistakes or be silly and they love to correct you.
 But you NEVER want students to practice what it doesn’t look like.
 We want them only displaying the modeled correct behavior.
 Doing this from a distance is definitely going to be a challenge, but what’s a teacher’s job without challenges right?
 Here you’ll read about ways to bring forth discussions, important topics to explicitly teach when thinking about all that encompasses these social and emotional skills, and some strategies and resources to utilize with students.
 I hope these ideas can help inspire you to take this challenge head on for the benefit of all the tiny humans in your class!

 I LOVE using literature to teach different skills and topics to students.
 There are so many wonderful books to help students relate to and understand big and heavy topics in a safe way.
 Read alouds allow us to facilitate great conversations, discuss misconceptions, and open up for so many other companion activities to help practice skills.
 There are SO many amazing Social Emotional books out there and the list just keeps growing and growing!
 Usually, Google and social media platforms are some of my favorite ways to learn about and find new books.
-Keep a lookout for an upcoming post covering some of my favorite SEL books and what great topics they cover!
+Take a look at this POST that includes some of my favorite SEL books and what great topics they cover!
 I would definitely check out @diversereads as a start on the journey to finding books you’d love to use.

 Reading books can help provide students with language they can use to express themselves effectively.
 Expressing yourself is a super important skill when it comes to social and emotional well-being and we’re not born knowing how to do it in an effective and respectful way.
 I want you to think about your students again and their background.
 Do they know how to effectively communicate?
 Have they ever been taught how to express themselves?
 Maybe.
 However, some adults are still learning how to do this so we of course have to teach the littles our expectations.
 As with every other expectation, we must MODEL and PRACTICE over and over again.
 So how do we begin expressing ourselves in conversation?
 One of my favorite ways to teach young learners how to let someone know that something has upset them is by reading, A Bug and a Wish by Karen Scheuer.
 This book is also a great way to introduce the concept.
 It teaches a very simple and effective way to say, “Hey.
 I don’t like that.
 Please fix it.”
 Check out the poster that I love using below.
 It provides students with the language they need so that they can begin to express themselves in a respectful way.